UBC-MDS/DSCI522_GR406/doc/report.md

 <img src="../results/fig/time_of_day.png" title="Figure 1.
 Mean tip percentages by hour." alt="Figure 1.
 Mean tip percentages by hour." width="70%" />

-<br>As well as how mean tip percentage vary over a week.<br>
+<br>As well as how mean tip percentage varies during the course ofa
+week.<br>
 <img src="../results/fig/day_of_week.png" title="Figure 2.
 Mean tip percentages by day." alt="Figure 2.
 Mean tip percentages by day." width="70%" />

 From the visual inspection, and based on the analysis we wanted to carry out, we decided to transform our time feature.
-Currently all rides are recorded with a timestamp, however for our inferential analysis we wanted to compare different “time of day” groups".
+Currently all rides are recorded with a timestamp, however for our inferential analysis we wanted to compare different time-of-day groups.
 We broke down a 24 hour day into the following four segments:<br>

   - Morning: rides between 5:00am and 11:59am <br>
   - Afternoon: rides between 12:00pm and 5:59pm <br>